UNAR Holiday Hours

 How long do I have to wait to reschedule if I fail my test?

-There is no waiting period before you can reschedule your test if you fail your test.
+There is no waiting period before you can reschedule if you fail either your manual skills exam or written knowledge exam.
 We do recommend that you give yourself enough time to review your testing details to see what you missed and, if needed, some time to study.

 Click here for UNAR's State Certification Exam Guide

-I have passed both my knowledge and skill tests.
+I have passed both my exams.
 Do I get a certificate or some other proof of certification?

-Once you have passed both your tests, an official state certificate with wallet card will be mailed out to you at the address in your TMU account.
+Once you have passed both your exams, an official state certificate with wallet card will be mailed out to you at the address in your TMU account.

 If your certificate is returned to UNAR as non-deliverable or if there is a change to your address after your certificate has been mailed out, you will need to submit a Duplicate Certificate Application and pay the appropriate fee before we will send out another certificate.

-You are also able to print an official certificate verification page by visiting our on-line registry at ut.tmuniverse.com
+You are also able to print an official certificate verification page by visiting our on-line registry at ut.tmutest.com

 Click here for the Duplicate Certificate Application